-Capable of working at depths up to 300 meters, the DTX2 ROV can carry out various tasks such as video and photo documentation, built in sensors for water temperature, (auto) compass heading and (auto) depth.
+Capable of working at depths up to 300 meters, the REVOLUTION ROV can carry out various tasks such as video and photo documentation, built in sensors for water temperature, (auto) compass heading and (auto) depth.
 It also has a patented pitching system that allows for precise rotation and maneuverability to 180 degrees to easily perform lateral movement.

 Read More: Divers Working in Conjunction With ROVs